Raytheon Missiles & Defense and Student Veterans of America announce 2020 Patriot Scholarship Recipients

 The 2020 scholarship recipients are:

-- Arturo Garcia, a graduate student at California State University, Northridge pursuing a degree in Logistics & Supply Chain Management; and
+- Arturo Garcia, a graduate student at California State University, Northridge pursuing a Masters of Business Administration (MBA); and

 - Karisa Myers, a graduate student at The Ohio State University pursuing an MBA.

 “We’re proud to continue our partnership with Raytheon Missiles & Defense, empowering student veterans to lead and live their best lives,” said Jared Lyon, national president and CEO of Student Veterans of America.
 “Arturo and Karisa have demonstrated academic perseverance as they pursue their graduate degrees and a commitment to their communities through their involvement with their SVA Chapters.”

 “We want to help position Army student veterans for future success by providing accessible educational opportunities that lead to meaningful careers and lifelong learning,” said Tom Laliberty, vice president of Land Warfare & Air Defense, a business area of Raytheon Missiles & Defense.